DanielOBenson/inav/docs/VTOL.md

 - In some tilting motor models, you may experience roll/yaw coupled oscillations when `MIXER TRANSITION` is activated.
 To address this issue, you can try the following:
     1. Use prop blade meets at top/rear prop direction for tilting motors to balance the effects of torque and P-factor.
     2. In addition to 1.
 Add a little yaw mixing(about 0.2) in tilt motors.
 - There will be a time window that tilting motors is providing up lift but rear motor isn't.
 Result in a sudden pitch raise on the entering of the mode.
-Use the max speed or faster speed in tiling servo to reduce the time window.
+Use the max speed or faster speed in tilting servo to reduce the time window.
 OR lower the throttle on the entering of the FW mode to mitigate the effect.
 ## Dedicated forward motor
 - Easiest way to setup a vtol. and efficiency can be improved by using different motor/prop for hover and forward flight